elenlefoll/TextbookEnglish/index.md

 This is the online appendix.
 It includes the full code for all the analyses and the figures.
 The code itself and, copyright permitting, the data to run it are available in the associated GitHub repository.
 All the code published on this page and in the repository is licensed under the GPL-3.0 License.
 The plots and tables are all licensed under <a href="https://creativecommons.org/licenses/by/4.0/" title="CC-BY 4.0" target="_blank" rel="noopener noreferrer">CC-BY 4.0</a>

-The thesis has not yet been defended and is therefore not yet published but can be made available <a href="https://elenlefoll.eu/#contact" target="_blank" rel="noopener noreferrer">upon request</a>.
+The thesis was submitted on 7 March 2022 but has not yet been defended.
+It is therefore not yet published but can be made available <a href="https://elenlefoll.eu/#contact" target="_blank" rel="noopener noreferrer">upon request</a>.

+<a href="link" target="_blank" rel="noopener noreferrer">text</a>

 ## Chapter 1: Introduction

-- _Where is Brian?
+- _Where is Brian?_
-- _Brian is in the kitchen.
+- _Brian is in the kitchen._
-- _Where is Jenny, the sister of Brian?
+- _Where is Jenny, the sister of Brian?_
-- _Jenny is in the bathroom.
+- _Jenny is in the bathroom._

-More information on the context of this textbook dialogue can be found here: https://fr.wikipedia.org/wiki/Where_is_Brian%3F
+More information on the context of this textbook dialogue can be found here: <a href="https://fr.wikipedia.org/wiki/Where_is_Brian%3F" target="_blank" rel="noopener noreferrer">https://fr.wikipedia.org/wiki/Where_is_Brian%3F</a>

-An extract of the comedy sketch by Gad Elmaleh that popularised the dialogue can be viewed here with English subtitles: https://youtu.be/11jG7lkwDwU?t=50
+An extract of the comedy sketch by Gad Elmaleh that popularised the dialogue can be viewed here with English subtitles: <a href="https://youtu.be/11jG7lkwDwU?t=50" target="_blank" rel="noopener noreferrer">https://youtu.be/11jG7lkwDwU?t=50</a>

 ## Chapter 2: Literature review